uswitch/bqshift/README.md

 $ bqshift --config=config.example.yml <DEST DATASET> <REDSHIFT TABLE>
 ```

+## Notes

+As part of the unloading process bqshift generates SQL for Redshift; this is _not_ protected against SQL injection attacks so beware of using this tool with user-generated input.

 ## Releasing

 We use [https://github.com/progrium/gh-release](https://github.com/progrium/gh-release) to tag and release artifacts.
 Install with: